Skip to content

 City Beach

-It is a great beach for surfers because of the strong waves that continue all year round.
+It is an excellent beach for surfers because of the strong waves that continue all year round.
 There, you will find plenty of outdoor cafes and fine seafood restaurants overlooking the Indian Ocean, so this is the perfect place for a post-swim meal.

 Scarborough Beach

 Scarborough is a perfect gem.
-It is one of my favourite places to visit in Perth and locals call it Scabs.
+It is one of my favourite places in Perth, and locals call it Scabs.
 The reconstruction of the beach sector began in 2017 with an investment of $100 million.
 It recently reopened.
 New additions to the beach include a large play area for families, a beach pool, and a skateboard area.

 Leave a comment